I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 - While still wet, begin to very gently stretch the item.
 Make sure you avoid stretching too much in one area.

 - Lay the item out on a flat surface.
 Pin down the edges or put on a heavy object so that the garment does not shrink back as it dries.

 How to unshrink wool

-Clothing made from animal fibres such as wool tends to ‘felt’ when washed at warmer temperatures.
-Felting happens when the fibres clump together and it makes the item shrink in size, often to the point of being useless.
+Clothing made from animal fibers such as wool tends to ‘felt’ when washed at warmer temperatures.
+Felting happens when the fibers clump together, and it makes the item shrink in size, often to the point of being useless.

-However, there are ways to bring your woollen garment back to a usable state.
+However, there are ways to bring your woolen garment back to a usable state.

 How to unshrink a wool jumper:

 - Fill your sink, bath or bucket with slightly warm water.